“It is no use saying, ‘We are doing our best.’ You have got to succeed in doing what is necessary”. (Winston Churchill)

 It has been a struggle for me to find a detailed, comprehensive list of information on one specific online website about what people can do following a death, which includes what to do if dealing with a bad undertaker or a public official.
 This is because many other online information providers mimic information which already exists elsewhere, that is often inaccurate on law and/or misleading.

 The content on this site has not been influenced by anyone in the commercial sector.
-I hope that the information I provide here is accurate, and I welcome constructive suggestions about how it might be improved.
+I hope that the information I provide here is accurate.
+I always welcome constructive criticism of the content.
+If any visitors are aware of any changes in law or policy that I have not taken account of, I would be grateful if you could let me know.